fossabot/Flotilla_CLI/README.md

-# mango_cli
+# Flotilla_CLI
-CLI tool written in go for Mango OS
+CLI tool written in go for the Flotilla system